aws-samples/aws-hpc-recipes/recipes/pcs-scripts/README.md

 enforced by CI.

-- **Idempotent and reboot-safe.** A script set to `EVERY_BOOT` has to be safe to run again and again and land in the same place each time.
+- **Idempotent and reboot-safe.** A script set to `EVERY_BOOT` has to be safe to run repeatedly and produce the same result each time.
 If it's inherently one-time, say so and mark it `FIRST_BOOT_ONLY`.
 The `PCS_IS_FIRST_BOOT` context variable is there when you need to branch on first boot.
 - **Portable across the supported operating systems**: Amazon Linux 2, Amazon Linux 2023, RHEL, Ubuntu, and Rocky Linux.
 Read `/etc/os-release` rather than assuming a distribution.